 About Elliot Friedman

-Elliot is a New York-based partner in our top-ranked international arbitration practice.
+Elliot is based in New York and is the head of our international arbitration practice in the Americas.
 He advises companies in commercial and investment treaty disputes around the world.

 He has particular expertise in the pharma, energy, construction and technology sectors and has handled arbitration proceedings before almost every major arbitral institution.

 Elliot also represents companies in transnational litigation in US courts, including the enforcement of arbitral awards.
-Recently, he successfully represented BG Group in the first ever case concerning a bilateral investment treaty to be considered by the US Supreme Court.
+He was part of the team that successfully represented BG Group in the first ever case concerning a bilateral investment treaty to be considered by the US Supreme Court.

 - Representing ConocoPhillips in its $8 billion arbitration victory against Venezuela arising from the expropriation of oil assets.